GoogleCloudPlatform/database-assessment/docs/user_guide/oracle/collection_scripts.md

 # Gather workload metadata

-The workload collection supports Oracle 11gR1 and newer.
+The workload collection supports Oracle 10gR1 and newer.
 Older versions of Oracle are not currently supported.

 ## System environment

+The collection script is designed to run in a Unix or Unix-like environment.
+It can be run on Windows within either Windows subsystem for Linux or Cygwin.
-The collection script depends on the following to be available on the machine from which it is run:
+It depends on the following to be available on the machine from which it is run:

 ```shell
 bash shell